 Killing a Unique Monster with a bow or thrown hunting weapon usually improves the chance of obtaining meat and unique drops.
 However, unique monsters that do not drop meat will continue to not drop meat, resulting in a still-considerable chance of getting nothing from killing certain unique monsters with hunting weapons.

 Thrown weapons are those which are thrown at enemies for a variety of attacks and effects.
-These weapons do not consume energy, and the target is determined by the location of the cursor.
+These weapons do not consume energy, making them ideal as backup weapons.
+They are aimed like other ranged weapons.

 Boomerang type throwing weapons are not consumed on use and return to the player after being thrown.
 The behavior and damage of each of these weapons is unique.